Latest Release

 About Billie Eilish

 When singer-songwriter Billie Eilish feels something new, the first thing she does is take out her phone and write it down.
-“You can write anything,” she told Apple Music in an interview for the Up Next series.
-“You can say the truth, and you can not tell anyone that it’s the truth—you can just write it, and it’ll be yours.”
-Raised and homeschooled in Los Angeles by actor/musician parents, Eilish (born Billie Eilish Pirate Baird O'Connell in 2001) started writing songs when she was around 11, exploring a strain of melancholy, minimal, and slightly surrealistic pop influenced as much by Lana Del Rey as the radical honesty of rappers like Tyler, the Creator and Earl Sweatshirt.
-Writing and recording with her brother—and producer—FINNEAS at their parents’ house, Eilish released dont smile at me in 2017, followed by an ever-evolving series of singles—a prime example of the fact that, in the streaming era, artists are now free to move directly from their bedrooms into the spotlight.
-Hardly two years later, she’d released the Grammys-slaying WHEN WE ALL FALL ASLEEP WHERE DO WE GO?, an experimental-pop opus that explored mental health and all manner of sleep phenomena, totally upending the notions of what constitutes pop music in 2020.
-(She also won the inaugural Apple Music Award for Global Artist of the Year.)
-Despite the attention, Eilish is doing her best to stake out a space of freedom and fluidity, expanding her range of collaborators (Vince Staples, Khalid) and dodging easy definition.
-“If people think I have a sound, if people are like, ‘Oh yeah, her sound is this,’ if someone asks you what my sound is and you have an answer for them—you’re wrong,” she said.
-“Instead of trying to find a sound, when I want to make something and when I have an idea of what I want to make, I’m just going to make that.”
-Her third album, Happier Than Ever, which found her charting a path of self-discovery, arrived in 2021.
-The following year, she performed an Apple Music Live session at London’s O2 Arena.
+“You can write anything,” she told Apple Music in an interview for the Up Next series in 2018.
+“You can say the truth, and you cannot tell anyone that it’s the truth—you can just write it, and it’ll be yours.”
+Raised and homeschooled in Los Angeles by actor/musician parents, Eilish (born Billie Eilish Pirate Baird O’Connell in 2001) started writing songs when she was around 11, exploring a strain of melancholy, minimal, and slightly surrealistic pop influenced as much by Lana Del Rey as the radical honesty of rappers like Tyler, The Creator and Earl Sweatshirt.
+Writing and recording with her brother—and producer—FINNEAS at their parents’ house, Eilish released dont smile at me in 2017, graduating directly from her bedroom to the spotlight.
+Hardly two years later, she’d released the Grammys-slaying WHEN WE ALL FALL ASLEEP, WHERE DO WE GO?, an experimental-pop opus exploring mental health and totally upending notions of what constitutes pop music in 2020.
+(She also won the inaugural Apple Music Award for Global Artist of the Year and performed an Apple Music Live session at London’s O2 Arena in 2022.)
+Despite the attention, Eilish has done her best to stake out a space of freedom and fluidity, dodging easy definition.
+Her 2021 album Happier Than Ever saw her chart a further path of self-discovery, after which 2023’s Academy Award-winning ballad “What Was I Made For?” felt downright existential and the 2024 single “LUNCH” openly radiated queer desire.
+For an artist who has always seemed like she’s whispering closely guarded secrets into our ears, Eilish’s songwriting only seems to be growing more personal.
+“This is the most ‘me’ thing I’ve ever made,” she told Apple Music’s Zane Lowe about 2024’s HIT ME HARD AND SOFT.
+“And purely me—not a character.”

 - HOMETOWN